Linouth/zig-VectorNotes/README.md

     - [ ] Fix bug where a point is sometimes placed somewhat randomly, sometimes very far away
     - [ ] The fit shifts what seems like a contant amount when zoomed in far
+- [ ] Selection failure; Sometimes a selection that should work, does not select the path.

 ### Future